15th March, 2023

-Well, as the name suggests, the RIDDOR regulations are about the reporting of injuries, diseases and dangerous occurrences.
+The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations are a set of health and safety regulations.
+As the name suggests, the RIDDOR regulations are about the reporting of injuries, diseases and dangerous occurrences.
 This means that, if something bad happens at work, and someone is harmed, it may need to be reported under RIDDOR.

-If an accident, injury, disease or dangerous occurrence happens, RIDDOR makes it a legal requirement to report it.
-Not in all cases, but anything that results in a trip to the hospital or a few days off work is likely to come under RIDDOR.
+You don't need to report all accidents under RIDDOR, but anything that results in a trip to the hospital or a few days off work is likely to come under RIDDOR.

 RIDDOR places duties on employers, self-employed and people in control of work premises, so it is important to know and understand what RIDDOR stands for so that you can make sure you comply.

-RIDDOR applies at work, so it is only (other than certain gas related incidents) accidents that are work-related that need to be considered.
+RIDDOR applies at work, so it is only (other than certain gas-related incidents) accidents that are work-related that need to be considered.
 An accident is work-related if any of the following was a factor:

 RIDDOR is all about reporting.
-The regulations themselves specify what should be reported and when.
+The regulations themselves specify what events should be reported and when.

 - notify the relevant enforcing authority of the reportable incident by the quickest practicable means without delay; and

 - send a report of that incident in an approved manner to the relevant enforcing authority within 10 days of the incident [...].

-These are deaths, specified injuries (such as fractures, amputations, crush injuries to the head or torso and serious burns), any injury that results in a worker being unable to perform normal work duties for more than 7 days, and injuries to non-workers which result in them being taken directly to hospital for treatment.
+These are deaths, specified injuries (such as fractures, amputations, crush injuries to the head or torso and serious burns), any injury that results in a worker being unable to perform normal work duties for more than 7 days, and injuries to non-workers which result in them being taken directly to a hospital for treatment.